flambard/enet/README.md

       {incoming_bandwidth, bytes_per_second()} |
       {outgoing_bandwidth, bytes_per_second()}
 ```
-Start a new host listening on `Port`.
+Start a new host.
+If `Port` set to `0`, the port will be dynamically assigned by the underlying operating system.
+The assigned port is returned.

 ```erlang
 stop_host(Port) -> ok